Elder Care Index Browse All States

 Can my spouse be paid to care for me through CCSP?

-Spouses cannot be paid caregivers for their partners under Georgia's Community Care Services Program (CCSP).
-Federal law prohibits household members from billing for services to maintain program integrity and prevent misuse of funds.
-While other relatives, such as adult children, can sometimes be hired, spouses are specifically excluded from this role in Georgia.
-Exceptions are exceedingly rare and require prior state approval.
+In Georgia, spouses generally cannot be paid to provide care through the Community Care Services Program (CCSP).
+Federal law prohibits household members from billing for services to maintain program integrity.
+While other relatives, such as adult children, may sometimes be hired as caregivers, especially in rural areas or for unique conditions, spouses are specifically excluded from this role under Georgia Medicaid rules.

 How is CCSP different from Georgia's standard Medicaid?